jsdclxvi/Reforestation/README.md

-## My son is studying to be a surgeon, I just hope he makes the cut.
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.